meltyourface/blank/posts/Dead/Necromantic-Grimoires-Arbatel-Key-of-Solomon-and-Obscure-Texts/index.md

 Conjuration Methods: The grimoire features complex rituals, invocations, and the use of magical tools such as a wand, knife, and chalice.

-Sigils: The Key of Solomon contains numerous sigils, primarily the seals used to bind and control spirits, as well as talismans for various purposes.
+**Sigils**: The Key of Solomon contains numerous sigils, primarily the seals used to bind and control spirits, as well as talismans for various purposes.

 Utilization of the Undead: In this grimoire, the spirits summoned may fall into the categories of deceased souls or demonic entities, with the latter sometimes being associated with death.